Nick2858/Branch-Builder/README.md

 <img src="Images/runScript.png" alt="drawing" width="800"/>

 ### Step 6: Check Completion
 Once the program has finished running, a completion message will be printed in the console.
-An example is shown below:
+An example for a 15 branch network is shown below:

 <img src="Images/ConsoleMessage.png" alt="drawing" width="400"/>